Indigenous Law Certificate Program

 |Federal Jurisdiction (LAW 579G)||3|

 |Trusts and Estates (LAW 501D)||3|

 Students may count up to three credit hours of graduate-level courses from other colleges at Michigan State University, if approved by the Director of the Indigenous Law Program, who determines that such a course is appropriate for the student's course of study and that there is no comparable class offered at the law college.

-The primary option for fulfilling this requirement is participation in the Indigenous Law & Policy Center at MSU College of Law.
+The primary option for fulfilling this requirement is participation in the Indian Law Clinic at MSU College of Law.
 Students engage in a variety of projects, including: legislative and policy work for tribal governments, significant legal research and writing assistance for tribal judiciaries and drafting and revising tribal codes.
-Subject to the Director's approval, students also may satisfy the experiential learning requirement by completing a three-credit internship or externship with a tribal government (legal department, court or government office), a state or federal governmental unit that focuses on Indian Law issues or a non-profit or non-governmental organization involved in Indian Law issues.
+Subject to the Director's approval, students also may satisfy the clinical requirement by completing a three-credit internship or externship with a tribal government (legal department, court or government office), a state or federal governmental unit that focuses on Indian Law issues or a non-profit or non-governmental organization involved in Indian Law issues.

 Research Paper in Indigenous Law

 Students are required to complete a substantial research paper on a topic relating to indigenous law issues.
 The topic must be approved by the Director of the Program, and the paper must meet the law school’s upper-level writing requirements (ULWR), whether or not it is actually used to satisfy the ULWR.
 ULWR standards may be found on the web at: www.law.msu.edu/academics/curriculum.html.

 For more information, contact:

 Professor Kathryn E. Fort